codetower/es6-features/src/content.md

 [WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap)

 ## Proxies
-Proxies can be used to alter objects behavoir.
-It allows us to define traps.
+Proxies can be used to alter objects' behaviour.
+They allow us to define traps.

 ```javascript